kuzzleio/kuzzle/doc/2/guides/introduction/general-purpose-backend/index.md

 });
 ```

-In the same way, creating collections or the writing of documents is also done directly from the frontend into the database collections:
+In the same way, creating collections or writing documents is also done directly from the frontend into the database collections:

 ```js
 // First create an index and a collection to handle our data